TYPO3-Documentation/t3docs-wiki-migration/output_pages/TtProducts.rst

 tt_products.
 Nobody should create or use a fork.

-You can get the latest version of tt_products and a much improved mbi_products_categories extensions including hook [outdated wiki link]s for mm-categories in the shop of http://ttproducts.de.
+You can get the latest version of tt_products and a much improved mbi_products_categories extensions including `hook </Category:Hook>`__ [deprecated wiki link]s for mm-categories in the shop of http://ttproducts.de.
 This sponsoring is needed to get the bugs fixed, questions answered and new features implemented and well tested.
 This development work cannot continue without regularly received payments.
 This is a fundraising where the contributors and sponsors will get the code in advance.
 The currently developed extension code will be published on the TYPO3 TER under GPL as free after some years of funds collection.

 | Info sites:
 | `German tt_products.de site <http://ttproducts.de>`__